-Pentreath Ltd. is overseen by our Board of Trustees who bring a wide range of experience and expertise and are responsible for the governance and sustainability of the organisation.
+Pentreath is overseen by a Board of Trustees who bring a wide range of experience and expertise, and are responsible for the governance and sustainability of the organisation.

 Johanna’s professional life was in Public Relations, originally with Unilever’s PR agency, then independently for many clients including the Metropole Group of Hotels.
 She has been involved in many fund raising activities of various charities, instigating monthly Antique & Collectors fairs for Down Syndrome children and popularizing The Ephemera Society by organizing monthly fairs in Central London.
 On retirement, she worked at the Citizen’s Advice Bureau and volunteered with the ‘Teach a Child to Read’ charity at a local school.

 In addition, Johanna studied with the Open University, gaining a BA honours degree, was secretary for her residents association and an active member of the events committee for the Bedford Park Society.

 “I first became acquainted with Pentreath in 2014 through the kindness of Liam Mannall, a trustee of the Charity, who befriended me after a serious motorway accident from which I survived physically unscathed but car-less.
 When the road was re-opened after two hours he went out of his way to deliver me safely to my destination in Devon before continuing his journey to Cornwall.
 I have maintained my interest in the charity and greatly admire and appreciate its dedicated service to help those in the community with mental health problems.
 I am both deeply honoured and delighted to be the Charity’s Patron.”

 Sadly, Johanna passed away peacefully at home in October 2021.
 She was our first patron and in so many ways it feels she is irreplaceable.
 Her kindness and enthusiasm, and her generous support to Pentreath, will forever be remembered by those at Pentreath who had the good fortune to meet her.